DataBiosphere/tanagra/README.md

 ![Indexer Build](https://github.com/DataBiosphere/tanagra/actions/workflows/indexer-test.yaml/badge.svg?branch=main)
 # Tanagra

 Tanagra is a project to build a configurable data explorer.
-It provides tools for indexing a dataset, a backend service for running queries against the dataset, and a UI for building cohorts and concept sets for the dataset.
+It provides tools for indexing datasets, a backend service for running queries against the dataset, and a UI for building cohorts and concept sets for the dataset.

 More information about this codebase can be found in the links below.